massazoum/Portfolio-setup-and-mobile-first/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project reach out me ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner...
+I would like to thank my coding partner muh for his helping ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>